 The three girls descriptions, suggested a 1966 or 1967, late model blue Chevrolet, 2-door, with one highlighting long taillights.
 The question being, could this description be enough to provide a match to the tire impressions found close to Bryan Hartnell's vehicle.
 We are looking for a Chevrolet somewhere in the range of 57 inch wheel track width.
 Here are examples of the Chevrolet II Nova, beginning with the 2-door '66 model.

 If we take the median value of the tire impressions from the police report, then as already stated, we have a track width of 57 inches.
 If we take the low end estimate of the tire impressions of approximately 4 1/2 inches, this gives a track width of 56.50 inches.
 Here are the complete specs of the Chevrolet Nova II from two sources.
 Here and here.

 The track width for the front is 56.80 inches, very close to the 57.00 inches estimated from the police report.
 The track width for the rear is 56.30 inches, very close to 'the suspect track nearer the fence, measured at approximately 4 1/2 inches in width.'
 This was the closest fit I could find, matching as many specifications as possible, including the color, make, year, taillights, door and track width, and combining both scenes at Lake Berryessa.
 It would have been highly advantageous to have a more positive identification of the vehicle at Blue Rock Springs, however, if it were a Chevrolet Corvair, we would have at least one running theme throughout the first three Zodiac crimes - that of make.

 See locations on Google Maps.

-The Chevrolet may have been integral to this story in some small way, and if so, was it from a standpoint of either work or simply a love for one of America's best loved automobiles.
+The Chevrolet may have been integral to this story in some small way - and if so - was it from a standpoint of either work, or simply a love for one of America's most cherished automobiles.
 I'll let you decide.